Netflix/dynomite-manager/README.md

 5. Deploy `dynomite-manager.war` in your container

 ## Run
 Dynomite-manager changes the configuration files for Dynomite and data store (Redis) and starts/stops the services.
-Hence the web containermust have execute rights on the script to modify the dynomite.yml and data store conf file (redis.conf).
+Hence the web container must have execute rights on the script to modify the dynomite.yml and data store conf file (redis.conf).

 ## Configuration